-Here at Witt, sorority and fraternity members work hard to break the negative stigma of what it's like to be a member of a Greek organization that is portrayed in the media.
-Members are involved in the majority of the university's events, programs, and student organizations; many even hold executive positions within those organizations.
-The Greek community is highly involved, and loves to make Wittenberg and the city of Springfield around it a better place.
-For over 150 years, fraternities and sororities on Wittenberg's campus have forged a strong tradition of leadership, success, and pride.
-This heritage benefits both our fraternity and sorority members and the broader university community.
+At Witt, sorority and fraternity members work hard to break negative stereotypes of Greek organizations that are sometimes portrayed in the media.
+Members are involved in a majority of the university's events, programs, and student organizations; and many members hold executive positions within those organizations.
+Wittenberg's fraternity and sorority members also contribute many volunteer hours to make Wittenberg and the city of Springfield a better place, constantly building upon a strong tradition of leadership, success, and pride.

 Fraternity & Sorority Life at Wittenberg University is dedicated to creating a co-curricular living and learning experience that enhances the educational mission of the university.
 Through active participation in sorority and fraternity chapters, students will develop leadership skills, compassion, and wholeness of person.

 - A growing, cooperative community of fraternities and sororities that strive to achieve high standards of scholarship and conduct as individuals and chapters setting positive examples in the community.